laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

 that if blocked that the defender can retaliate with a move before the attacker can recover.
 This is called a "block punish".
-In this situation, the frame advantage is so negative that the defender can recover, start an attack, and hit the attacker all before the attacker's recovery period ends from the first move.
+In this situation, the frame advantage is so negative that the defender can recover, start an attack, and hit the attacker _all before the attacker's recovery period ends from the first move_.
 The defender has enough time to recognize the situation during the attack and recovery period to take advantage of the upcoming frame advantage and input the proper response to punish the attacker.

-For example, Josie's step in 3 is -13 frames on block and must be blocked ducking.
+For example, Josie's step in 3 is -13 frames on block and can be blocked ducking.
-Josie's launching move from a ducking guard is 13 frames to startup, which means that a defending Josie can actually block punish a step in 3 from an attacking Josie with a launching combo.
+Josie's launching move from a ducking guard is 13 frames to startup.
+This means that a defending Josie can actually block punish a step in 3 from an attacking Josie with a launching combo.